96boards/documentation/consumer/hikey970/installation/README.md

 ### SD Card Method

-The SD card method allows you to place a microSD card into a Board X to automatically boot and install an operating system onto the eMMC of your board.
+The SD card method allows you to place a microSD card into a HiKey970 to automatically boot and install an operating system onto the eMMC of your board.
 This method is generally simpler than other methods and should be used by beginners.

 This method requires the following hardware:

-- Board X with power supply
+- HiKey970 with power supply
 - Host machine (Linux, Mac OS X, or Windows)
 - MicroSD card with 4GB or more of storage
 - USB Mouse and/or keyboard